-This open air beachfront spot at W Bali – Seminyak is without doubt one of Bali’s most impressive restaurants – and that’s before we mention the food.
+This open air beachfront spot at W Bali – Seminyak is one of Bali’s most breathtaking restaurants – and that’s before we mention the food.
 Specialising mostly in the finest seafood around, Starfish Bloo is an icon on the island.
 It’s best known for its Sunday brunch that offers an ultra-luxurious (and delicious) weekend foodie sesh overlooking the ocean at what’s become one of Seminyak’s swankiest resort addresses.
 And while it’s one of our fave Bali brunches, we highly suggest you feast here any day of the week, because the quality of Pan Asian flavours are unparalleled.

 Starfish Bloo at W Bali – Seminyak, Jl Petitenget, Seminyak Bali, p. +62 361 3000 106.
 Open daily 7am – 10.30pm.

 As The Legian Bali’s multi-award-winning dining destination, a dinner at The Restaurant promises fine dining cuisine, seamless service and the most gorgeous brasserie-style interiors.
 Helmed by Michelin-starred chef, Stephane Gortina, the menu features Asian influences and local ingredients with a European twist, showcasing the finest produce in Bali whilst using a combination of French and Southeast Asian cooking techniques.
 For a truly exquisite dining experience, try the “Evolve” menu and you’ll be served a selection of The Legian’s very best dishes of the moment – perfectly paired with a glass of wine and a postcard-worthy seascape of the shimmering Indian Ocean out yonder.
 Our fave?
 Don’t miss the Red Snapper with a chickpea “Panisse”, sublimely matched with a Californian Pinot Noir…